RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+376.47 (xx-xxx-2014)
+   - NEW: Merged with Asus GPL 2678 (AC87)
+   - NEW: Report Quantenna FW version on Sysinfo page
+   - CHANGED: Re-increased max allowed FTP user limit to 10 (was reverted to 5 in the GPL merge when the setting was moved to the FTP page)

 376.46 (26-Aug-2014)
    - NEW: Merged with Asus GPL 2061.
 This is essentially the new QTN driver for the AC87.